dmolin/godot3-blaster-faster/README.md

 # godot3-blaster-faster

-It's a simple 2d space shooter implemented while following Angega Studios tutorials and then ported to Godot 3.
+It's a simple 2d space shooter implemented while following Angega Studios tutorials on YouTube and then ported to Godot 3.

 Click on the following image to see a short video of a gameplay session: